-- Why it is important to determine correctly whether individuals engaged by the University may be paid against invoices (self-employment) or UPS1 claim forms (in limited circumstances) or must be paid through payroll (employment);
+- Why it is important to determine correctly whether payments for services provided by individuals engaged by the University may be paid against invoices through UFS (self-employment, limited companies, partnerships or via agencies) or must be paid through payroll (employment, workers, off payroll workers);

-- the University procedures for establishing the employment status of individuals; and
+- the University procedures for making this determination; and

 - the factors which influence the decision on employment status.

 Where it is proposed from the outset that an individual be retained as an employee or paid as a worker through the University Payment System (UPS), you do not need to read this guidance.
 Further information is available on the HR website regarding recruitment of employees and workers.

 NB: Up until 2016 these guidelines only applied to individuals.
 However, the introduction of new off-payroll worker legislation means that payments to Limited companies, partnerships or agencies are now also affected.